nautobot/nautobot/nautobot/docs/user-guide/administration/installation/health-checks.md

 ### Redis

 Redis provides the [`redis-cli ping` CLI command](https://redis.io/commands/ping/) for detecting whether the Redis server is alive.
 It will output `PONG` on success and exit with return code `0`.
 Note though that it may also exit with code `0` in cases where the server has started but is not yet ready to receive or serve data.

+!!! tip
+    If you have the Redis server configured to require a password, you will need to set the `REDISCLI_AUTH` environment variable to this password before `redis-cli ping` will be successful.

 ## Deployments with systemd